shaik80/Block-Magic-Game/README.md

 # Block Magic Game
-                                                Shaik Mudassir  | Jashwanthi V This is a block magic game, where you should arrange blocks and get the points.
+                                                Shaik Mudassir  | Jashwanthi V This `block magic game is smilar to tetris` develop using canvas and ES6

 ## Technology used
-+ HTML
++ HTML5
   * Canvas
 + CSS
 + JavaScript